robintrayler/collagen_demineralization/reviewer_comments.md

 * Materials and Methods (page 8): lines 180-181: Clarify what is meant by "and in the functional position to obtain enough material for our experiments"

-> Since sharks grow rows of teeth with a conveyer belt like system, functional position refers to the position in each column of teeth.
+> Since sharks grow series of teeth with a conveyer-belt-like system, functional position refers to the position in each column of teeth.
 In our case we collected several teeth from the same individual from the front-most tooth position.
 We have changed to text to say "from the same individual..." for clarity.

 * Collagen Yield and Quality (page 12): line 254: change "with in" to "within"